KWDP

-KWDP (820 AM) is an American radio station licensed to serve the community of Waldport, Oregon, United States.
-The station, which began broadcasting in 1988, is currently owned by David J. Miller and the broadcast license is held by Yaquina Bay Communications, Inc. The station, which had been temporarily dark for financial reasons, returned to the air simulcasting KBCH (1400 AM, Lincoln City, Oregon) in May 2011.
+KWDP (820 AM) was a radio station licensed to serve the community of Waldport, Oregon, United States.
+The station, which began broadcasting in 1988, was owned by David J. Miller and the broadcast license was held by Yaquina Bay Communications, Inc. The station, which had been temporarily dark for financial reasons, returned to the air simulcasting KBCH (1400 AM, Lincoln City, Oregon) in May 2011.

 Programming

-This station long broadcast an easy listening music format under the "KORC" call sign until the station fell silent on April 1, 2009, due to "financial difficulties".
+This station long broadcast an easy listening music format under the KORC call sign until the station fell silent on April 1, 2009, due to "financial difficulties".
 After a sale to new owners was consummated in January 2010, KORC returned to the air with a classic rock music format branded as "The Crab" on March 10, 2010.
 KORC fell silent again on November 1, 2010.
-After another new owner for the station was found, the station returned to the air as "KWDP" on May 2, 2011, simulcasting KNPT, Newport from 6:00 a.m. to 10:00 a.m. weekdays.
+After another new owner for the station was found, the station returned to the air as KWDP on May 2, 2011, simulcasting KNPT from Newport from 6:00 a.m. to 10:00 a.m. weekdays.
 The rest of the day, the station airs an adult standards format plus local news and sports including Waldport High School sports, Oregon State Beavers football and basketball, and Portland Trail Blazers basketball.

 History

 The beginning

 This station received its original construction permit from the Federal Communications Commission on April 1, 1986.
 The new AM station was authorized to broadcast with 250 watts of power, daytime-only, on a frequency of 850 kHz to serve Waldport, Oregon.
 The new station was assigned the call letters KBBM by the FCC on April 23, 1986.
-KBBM received its license to cover from the FCC on November 21, 1988.
+KBBM signed on July 1, 1988, and received its license to cover from the FCC on November 21, 1988.